jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ---

 **Classic stories**: are good stories about real-life problems.
-A protagonist leaves her typical day and builds up the courage to think of the big picture—.that she acts to overcome a newfound problem, or no one else will.
+A protagonist leaves her typical day and builds up the courage to think of the big picture.
+Which is she either acts to overcome a newfound problem, or no one else will.

-"The ice-caps are melting!", says the heroic polar bear, and "I'm going to teach us all to fish!"
+"The ice-caps are melting!", says the heroic polar bear, and "I'm going to get the humans to use renewable energy!"

 If only it was that simple.

 But that's the point.
-To a protagonist, solutions are that simple, that's why heroes take the plunge first to show everyone the way and save the community from disaster.
+To a protagonist, solutions are that simple.
+The hero willing takes the plunge first to show everyone the way and save the community from disaster.
+The prospect of solving a problems means the community is happy to follow.

-Which forces the antagonist to repeatedly try to stop her.
+This unrelenting drive of the good guys, forces the antagonist to repeatedly try to stop them.

 No one knows who'll win, which makes the hero all the braver for fighting.
 Both sides—and their supporters—fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable power.

 There's no way to know which stories will reasonate with audiences.
-Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.
+Still, only classic stories create the majic of being member to something greater then oneself.
+That's why only classic stories become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, _Harry Potter_, and _Star Wars_.

 **Selfish stories**: also called art films, these stories are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
 They think the big picture is doing whatever they feel like doing, such as going shopping, or complaining about being shy.

 The main character is thus egotistical, selfish, and self-important; a con-artist.
 Not because he doesn't help others.
 But because he wants to be the center of attention without risking anything.
 The selfish hero wants something for nothing.
+With nothing to gain, the selfish hero's followers aren't happy.

-It's like he's a polar bear who marches against climate change instead of venturing out to learn how to fish, or inventing better solar panels.
+It's like he's a polar bear who marches against climate change instead of venturing out into the blackness to try and get humans to change their way of life.

 The result is stories with no levers of power.
 Instead, art stories showcase the main characters' idiosyncratic behavior.
 Selfish stories are surprising to the point of being weird, and can't improve the world because the main character didn't even try to.
-Film festivals like Cannes, Sundance, and Toronto mainly show selfish films.
+Film festivals like Cannes, Sundance, and Toronto mainly show selfish films using the dark majic of celebrity to attract attention.

 **Spectacle movies**: also called blockbusters, these stories are about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.